MISSISSIPPI CODE TITLE 45.

 (iv) For a

-sex offender in the custody of youth court, the responsible agency is the youth
+sex offender in the custody of the youth court, the responsible agency is the

 (v) For a criminal sex offender who is